 Dash salt to taste

-Chill in fridge for a few hours to let flavors blend.
+- Chill in the fridge for a few hours to let flavors blend.

 We eat it with chips as a dip or put it right over our tacos and fajitas as a pico de gallo, especially during the summer months.
 And unlike the chimichurri made with vinegar, the lime (and salt from the bullion) in this recipe gives it a very refreshing flavor without the vinegar bite.

-Lime and salt…now I’m really thinking about summer.
+Lime and salt…now I’m thinking about summer. ~ Amy